bobbyrward/flam3/README.txt

 earlyclip       0               enables the early clipping of rgb values for better antialiasing and resizing
                                 defaults to 0 for backwards compatibility flam27          0               flam3 2.7 compatibility mode; ensures generated genomes can be used by flam3 2.7.18
+stagger         0               affects simultaneity of xform interpolation during genome interpolation.
+                                represents how 'separate' the xforms are interpolated.  set to 1 for each xform to be interpolated individually, fractions control interp overlap.

 for example: